SciTools/iris/docs/src/whatsnew/dev.rst

    cases where the requested point is float and the coordinate has integer bounds, reported at :issue:`2969`. (:pull:`4245`)

+#. `@rcomer`_ modified bounds setting on :obj:`~iris.coords.DimCoord` instances
+   so that the order of the cell bounds is automatically reversed to match the coordinate's direction if necessary.
+This is consistent with the `Bounds for 1-D coordinate variables` subsection of the `Cell Boundaries`_ section of the CF Conventions and ensures that contiguity is preserved if a coordinate's direction is reversed. (:issue:`3249`, :issue:`423`, :issue:`4078`, :issue:`3756`, :pull:`4466`)

 💣 Incompatible Changes
 =======================